argumentum ad hominem

-Explanation: The fact that the salesmen has a vested interest and selling Will the car does not mean that he is lying.
+Explanation: The fact that the salesman has a vested interest in selling Will the car does not mean that he is lying.
 He may be, but this is not something you can conclude solely on his interests.
 It is reasonable to assume that salespeople sell the products and services they do because they believe in them.

 Explanation: The fact that atheist ministers are about as in demand as hookers who, “just want to be friends”, does not mean that ministers believe in God just because they need a job.